- Stephanie Wiggins — Chief Executive Officer

 Chief of Staff

-Rodriguez was a resident and fellow at Harvard University’s Institute of Politics followed by nearly five years as the director of The Kennedy School’s John F. Kennedy Jr. Forum.
-She has also been Vice President of Communications for Univision Communications.
+Rodriguez was selected to be a Resident Fellow at Harvard University’s prestigious Institute of Politics then recruited to be the Director of The Kennedy School’s, John F. Kennedy Jr. Forum.
+She was also Vice President of Corporate Communications at Univision Communications - the country's largest provider of Spanish-language content.

 Chief Marketing and Communications Officer